-1. There is consensus that humanity is facing a biodiversity crisis, with freshwater-associated biodiversity being in particularly dire state.
-Novel ecosystems created through human use of littoral resources, such as gravel pit lakes, can provide substitute habitats for conservation of freshwater biodiversity.
-However, many of these lakes are managed for recreational fisheries and may exhibit generally high recreational use intensity, which may negatively impact aquatic biodiversity.
+1. Humanity is facing a biodiversity crisis, with freshwater-associated biodiversity in a particularly dire state.
+Novel ecosystems created through human use of mineral resources, such as gravel pit lakes, can provide substitute habitats for the conservation of freshwater and riparian biodiversity.
+Many of these artificial ecosystems are subject to a high intensity of recreational use, however, which may limit their biodiversity potential.